Police brutality against Native Americans: Incarceration of Native Americans

-Native Americans are also incarcerated at disproportionately high rates.
+According to the Bureau of Justice, Native Americans are incarcerated at a rate 38% higher than the national average.
 Native American men are admitted to prison at 4 times the rate of white men, and Native American women are admitted at 6 times the rate of white women.
-The number of Native Americans confined in jail is 4 times the national average and the number, per capita, confined to federal prisons is 38% above the national average.
-Native American youth are also highly affected.
-1% of United States youth are Native American, yet Native American youth make up 70% of youth committed to the Federal Bureau Prisons.
-Native American juveniles are also transferred to the adult system at 18.1 times the rate of white juveniles.
+Native American youth make up 70% of minors committed to the Federal Bureau Prisons, despite making up 1% of the United States youth, and Native American juveniles are transferred to the adult system at 18.1 times the rate of white juveniles.